MarxSoul55/cats_vs_dogs/README.md

 ***
 ***
 ***
-# Hello World!
+# Hello World!  :blush:
 This repository contains the code for a computer-vision program.
 Using a convolutional neural-network (made with [TensorFlow](https://www.tensorflow.org/)), this program can tell whether a cat or dog is in a given picture to any arbitrary precision, depending on how you choose to structure the model's architecture and how long you choose to train it.

 The data used to train the model was [Kaggle's dataset.](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)
-# Want to use and modify this program?
+# Want to use and modify this program?  :heart_eyes:
-### If you have no idea what you're doing here...
+### If you have no idea what you're doing here...  :anguished:
 If you want to use and modify this program to your fullest potential, you'll need to have *a lot* of background knowledge about artificial neural-networks and machine-learning in general.
 There's no way around these requirements, unfortunately.
 You have to put in the time, read lots of books